ADA Website and App Lawsuits

 Of recent note, the Florida Realtors organization has sent letters to its members regarding The Portell Law Group, representing Access4All, Inc., Portell Law Group is headed by Jennifer Portell, also known as Jennifer Espinet-Portell out of Miami, Florida, with office in Washington D.C., where a warning has been sent by the Florida Realtors Association (www.FloridaRealtors.org).
 See our separate page on the Portell Law Group website claims.
 Another firm specializing in website threat letters is The Canon Law firm, and Mr. Berokim, claim to be representing an ADA website plaintiff, Xandra Krahe, a blind or visually impaired California resident.
 Please see our page on the Canon Law, Berokim website claims.
 Recently the Canon Law Firm and Kousha Berokim have targeted Bike Stores, and Bicycle Store owners who have Bike Store websites with ADA website lawsuit Threats.
 We are the leaders in ADA website defense and we defend against ADA website claims and lawsuits, and can assist with both the defense as well as work with you and your IT department or web developer on ways to help prevent ADA website lawsuits and claims.
 One source of information is WCAG, the World Wide Web Consortium (W3C), and the 2.0 guidelines (which may not be considered standards).

-The Karlin Law Firm has defended, consulted on, and resolved over 1,000 ADA cases, including ADA Website, ADA App, as well as Physical ADA claims and lawsuits.
+The Karlin Law Firm has defended, consulted on, and resolved over 1,600 ADA cases and have consulted on another 1,000 cases, for a total of 2,600 cases, these cases include ADA Website, ADA App, as well as Physical ADA claims and lawsuits.
 We know that the vast majority of these cases are filed against tiny struggling businesses whose owners barely make a living.
 These lawsuits hit hardest minorities and recent immigrants who often are forced to set up tiny businesses due to limited employment opportunities.
 For the general public, hearing about such cases as Domino’s Pizza, it may appear that the businesses being sued have the resources to defend against these website lawsuits.
 But make no mistake, it is only the largest businesses that can afford to seek review by the Court.
 The reported cases almost never mention the 1000s of tiny businesses that are mainly affected by the Court’s decision.
 As such, the public is largely unaware of the major impact these cases have on the thousands of cases filed against tiny businesses.

 We are here to help.

-Here’s some resorces for Web and website Accessibility checkers and testers and testing:
+Here’s some resources for Web and website Accessibility checkers and testers and testing:

 One commonly used free Website Accessibility checker – tester: